Parideae

 Parideae is a tribe of flowering plants in the family Melanthiaceae.
+This group was previously treated as a separate family, Trilliceae.

 Taxonomy

 Parideae was named by Friedrich Gottlieb Bartling in 1830.
 At the time, Bartling placed four genera in tribe Parideae: Myrsiphyllum Willd., Medeola L., Trillium L., and Paris L. As of March 2023, Myrsiphyllum is a synonym for Asparagus L. and Medeola is a member of tribe Medeoleae in the family Liliaceae.
 The type genus for tribe Parideae is Paris.

 Subdivisions

 Some authorities recognize six genera within tribe Parideae: